bmeddeb/gitbench/docs/examples/secure-credentials.md

 ### Encryption Methods

-The encryption methods used in GitFleet are:
+The encryption methods used in gitbench are:

 1. **Base64**: Simple encoding with no cryptographic security
 2. **AES-GCM**: Authenticated encryption with associated data (AEAD)